Last updated 02/17/2026

 - Outpatient hospitals on behalf of licensed psychologists and independent practitioners not eligible to separately bill when practicing in an outpatient hospital setting.

-- Hospitals operating an outpatient hospital behavioral health program (in admin code only)
+- Hospitals operating an outpatient hospital behavioral health program in accordance with rule 5160-2-76 of the Administrative Code.

 To the extent permitted under rules adopted under section 5164.02 of the Revised Code and applicable federal law, the following practitioners are eligible to provide telehealth services covered pursuant to this section: